 - Start stapling the fabric by bringing it up around the lining and the wood frame of the board in the center of one side.
 Place about three staples.
 Move to the other side, pull the fabric tight and staple in the center of that side.
 Do the other center sides in the same way, pulling tight, before stapling the rest of the way along the sides – pulling tight when needed.
 Stop about one inch before the corners.

 - Cut a 30-inch piece of 1/2-inch to 3/4-inch ribbon.
-The Ballard board uses black, so that’s what I went with here, but any color will work, and I may change it to cream to better fit the room I’ll probably hang it in.
+The Ballard board uses black, so that’s what I went with here, but any color will work (see the version below where I used cream).

-- Using a large needle with the biggest threading hole you have – I actually used a needle made for sewing knitted pieces together, which has a gigantic hole – thread both ends of the ribbon to the front and tie in a knot, leaving 2-inch ends.
+- Using a large needle with the biggest threading hole you have – I actually used a knitting needle which has a gigantic hole – thread both ends of the ribbon to the front and tie in a knot, leaving 2-inch ends.
 Notch ends with scissors.